Vision Zero

 Plan

-To accomplish this goal, Whitley County has hired American Structurepoint through a Safe Streets For All (SS4A) grant from the Federal Highway Administration (FHWA) to develop a county wide safety action plan to provide guidance on locations and aspects of roadway safety to reduce collisions.
-This plan will:
+To accomplish this goal, Whitley County developed a county wide safety action plan to provide guidance on locations and aspects of roadway safety to reduce collisions based on Safe Streets For All (SS4A) grant from the Federal Highway Administration (FHWA).
+This plan:

 If you have questions or would like more information, please call the office of the County Engineer/Surveyor.